 I have worked for over 15 years as a counselling psychologist in the NHS.
-Recently this has been within an IAPT service (Increasing Access to Psychological Therapy) helping adult clients referred by their GPs (or who had self-referred) due to depression or anxiety.
+Recently this has been within an IAPT service (Improving Access to Psychological Therapies) helping adult clients referred by their GPs (or who had self-referred) due to depression or anxiety.

 I have also provided psychological therapy in a women’s prison, in an NHS eating disorders service and in an older adults community mental health team.
 Before becoming a psychologist, I worked in administration at the National Theatre, then volunteered as a mental health advocate at PACE, a LGBT charity, and on the telephone information line of Mind, the mental health charity.

 My professional qualifications:

 Following my psychology degree from UCL (University College London), I completed the three-year postgraduate counselling psychology programme at City University, London.
 During counselling psychology training we have our own personal therapy.